Scammers take new approach to classic utility scam amid COVID-19

 • Charity scams: Scammers are soliciting donations for individuals, groups, and areas affected by COVID-19.
 Some scammers use names that sound a lot like the names of real charities.
 This is one reason it pays to do some research before giving.
 Money lost to bogus charities means less donations to help those in need.

-What to do: You can use these organizations to help research legitimate charities before giving.
+to help research legitimate charities before giving.

 • Phishing scams: Scammers posing as national and global health authorities, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), are sending phishing emails designed to trick recipients into downloading malware or providing personal identifying and financial information.
 If you click on a link, they can install ransomware or other programs that can lock you out of your data.
 Scammers often use familiar company names or pretend to be someone you know.

-What to do: Protect your computer by keeping your software up to date and by using security software, your cell phone by setting software to update automatically, your accounts by using multi-factor authentication, and your data by backing it up.
+Protect your computer by keeping your software up to date and by using security software, your cell phone by setting software to update automatically, your accounts by using multi-factor authentication, and your data by backing it up.

 • App scams: Scammers are also creating and manipulating mobile apps designed to track the spread of COVID-19 to insert malware that will compromise users’ devices and personal information.